Guidelines for Starting New AMI Programs

-In planning the development of a new primary or elementary programs, it is necessary to consider the goal of achieving a fully functioning environment as soon as possible.
-The AMI standards provide a structure for planning: one trained AMI teacher with one non-teaching assistant, a complete set of materials without extraneous items, 24-35 children of a three year age span, and uninterrupted work periods every morning for 3-hours and every afternoon for 2-3 hours.
-The elementary level is allowed one work cycle per week for specialist classes.
+In planning the development of a new AMI program, it is necessary to consider the goal of achieving a fully functioning environment as soon as possible.
+The AMI standards provide a structure for planning: one trained AMI teacher with a non-teaching assistant, a complete set of materials without extraneous items, full class sizes, and uninterrupted work periods.
+For the assistants to infancy program level, class size guidelines are 10 to 14 children from 18 months to three years, with a two hour morning work period.
+For the primary and elementary program levels, 24 to 35 children of a three year age span, with uninterrupted work periods every morning for three hours and every afternoon for two to three hours are the goal.
+At the elementary level, one work cycle per week can be allocated for specialist classes.

 A large and mixed age group is an essential aspect of the Montessori approach.
-If there is truly a three year age span, this translates to only 8 to 10 children at each age group in each class.
-A full number of children at each age group is important because the hallmark Montessori peaceful group dynamic and social cohesion depend on having a wide variety of role models engaged in a wide variety of work for new students to observe in preparation for their own work with a material.
+If there is truly a three year age span, this translates to eight to ten children at each age group in each class for the primary and elementary program levels.
+A full number of children at each age group is important because the hallmark Montessori peaceful group dynamic and social cohesion depends on having a wide variety of role models engaged in a wide variety of work for new students to observe in preparation for their own work with a material.
 Therefore, it is recommended that a class begin with as wide an age span as possible and as large a group as possible in the first year.
-In the fall, begin with a group of 12-15 children.
-In January and March, 2-3 children can be added.
-By the end of the first year, there will be 16-21 children in the class.
+As an example, for assistants to infancy you can being with a group of four to six children, and for primary and elementary, you can begin with a group of 12 to 15 children.
+In January and March, two to three children can be added.
+By the end of the first year, there will be six to nine children for toddler, or 16 to 21 children in the primary and elementary class.

 For primary, the first year can be half-day only.
 If offering a full-day program, there will be an afternoon work period for the children who do not nap.